Kim Il Sung and Kim Jong Il portraits

-Visual depictions of Kim Il-sung have been commonplace in North Korea since the 1940s following the example of Joseph Stalin in the Soviet Union and Mao Zedong in China.
-The display of Kim Il-sung portraits was made mandatory at homes in the 1970s.
-In the past, they were mandatory in certain public places as well, such as factories, airports, railway stations, and rail and subway carriages.
+Visual depictions of Kim Il Sung have been commonplace in North Korea since the 1940s following the example of Joseph Stalin in the Soviet Union and Mao Zedong in China.
+The display of Kim Il Sung portraits was made mandatory at homes in the 1970s.
+In the past, they were mandatory in certain public places as well, such as factories, schools, airports, railway stations, and rail and subway carriages.
 At present, they no longer appear in means of transport, not even in some new buildings.
-Portraits of Kim Jong-il have been hung next to Kim Il-sung since the late 1970s.
-A portrait of Kim Jong-un was displayed for the first time in public in 2018.
+Portraits of Kim Jong Il have been hung next to Kim Il Sung since the late 1970s.
+A portrait of Kim Jong Un was displayed for the first time in public in 2018.

 Rules regarding the placement and maintenance of the portraits are complex and change frequently.
-At homes, they should be placed on the most prominent wall in the living room with nothing else on it, at high and looking downwards.
-Of importance, and subject to random checks, is that they are kept clean, a responsibility that usually falls on the lady of the house.
+At homes, they should be placed on the most prominent wall in the living room with nothing else on it, high and looking downwards.
+Of importance, and subject to random checks, is that they are kept clean.